nallamcharan/Credit-Card-Risk-Detection-system-By-ml/README.md

 # Objective  ::

-Build a credit risk detection system using random forest classifier and it should detect whether the customer will pay back or not before accepting loan
+Build a End to End  credit risk detection system for production ready by using PIPELINE..

+It should detect whether the customer will pay back or not before accepting loan

-Deploy it into online by using flask
+Deploy it into online by using flask for credit risk checking through web interface

 # Data Set Overview: